Lending Library Copyright Notice

 Legal & Ethical Issues for Members of the Lending Library

-Our Lending Library, hereafter known as (LL) offers a comprehensive list of educational and disability-specific software programs to members.
+Our Lending Library, hereafter known as (LL) offers educational and disability-specific software programs to members.
 To ensure the LL’s present and future success, all LL members must understand the legal and ethical issues concerning copyright laws.

 There are three basic types of programs:

 Public Domain/Freeware: These are computer programs that may be freely copied and distributed by anyone.
 There are many public domain titles available.

 Shareware: This refers to programs that may legally be copied for free.
 If a decision is made to keep a shareware program that has been copied, the author must be paid the price of the program.
 Shareware is a simple, inexpensive way to try before buying, BUT it only works as long as everyone follows the rules and pays for programs they keep.

 Retail/Commercial: This is software produced by an individual or group that is sold for profit.
 The software may not be freely distributed because it has copyright protections similar to a book or videotape.

 The software in the LL is Retail/Commercial, which means it is illegal to permanently copy software from our library for one’s own use.

 The software must be removed from the system hard drive prior to its return to the LL.

 Copyright infringement is very serious for both legal and ethical reasons.
 Pirating software is punishable by law.
 According to the Software & Information Industry Association, copiers are liable for the resulting copyright infringement whether or not they knew their conduct violated federal law.
 Penalties include liability for damages suffered by the copyright owner plus any profits of the infringer that are attributed to the copying.
 Copyright infringement is also a federal crime with penalties and jail terms possible.
 If copyright law is broken, users may face these consequences.